rtCamp/docs.rtcamp.com/rtmedia/developer/remove-post-editor-shortcode-button/index.markdown

 ---
-title: Remove post-editor shortcode button
+title: Remove post-editor Shortcode Button
 ---

-Add following code in your theme's functions.php file to remove rtMedia short code generator button in post editor.
-It will show rtMedia shortcode button only in WordPress backend and not in front end.
+Add the following code in your theme's *functions.php* file to remove rtMedia short code generator button in post editor.
+It will show rtMedia shortcode button only in the WordPress backend and not in the front end.

-If you want to completely remove shortcode button just remove the check for **is_admin** from following code.
+If you want to completely remove the shortcode button, just remove the check for **is_admin** from the following code.

     add_filter( 'mce_external_plugins', 'rtmedia_pro_remove_short_code_buttons', 10, 1 );